egoswami1/cse15l-lab-reports/week9-report.md

 <img width="930" alt="image" src="https://github.com/egoswami1/cse15l-lab-reports/assets/114527221/644b79ed-c105-42dc-a6db-b13873fe337d">

 In this small drawing I labeled the elements in the list, which list the specific element came from, and the order in which they were added to the list.
-This is interesting because the elements were added in the correct order but the first four elements were added in backwards into the list.
+This is interesting because the elements were added in the correct order but the first four elements were added backwards into the list.
 Looking further into my code, I found that I had a bug relating to the placement of where elements were added into the merged list.
-Taking a closer look I found that in the first while loop, elements were always added to the front of the list rather than the back, so although the elements were added to the merged list in the correct order, the first four elements than ran within the while loop were being added in reverse order.
+Taking a closer look I found that in the first while loop, elements were always added to the front of the list rather than the back, so although the elements were added to the merged list in the correct order, the first four elements that ran within the while loop were being added in reverse order.

 ## The Set Up: